fission/docs.fission.io/docs/content/en/docs/concepts/components/core/executor.md

 PoolManager is great for functions that are **short-living** and requires a **short cold start time** [1].

-However, PoolManager has certain limitations.
-It selects only one pod per function, which is not suitable for serving massive traffic.
-In such cases, you should consider using NewDeploy as executor type of function.
+In previous versions, PoolManager has certain limitations.
+It used to select only one pod per function, which is not suitable for serving massive traffic.
+To overcome this limitation, the `concurrency` field is introduced to control the maximum number of concurrent pod specialization(default 5) to serve requests.

 [1] The cold start time depends on the package size of the function.
 If it's a snippet of code, the cold start time usually is less then 100ms.